 § 6.2-1956.
 Criminal penalty.

-Any person required by this article to have a license who sells money orders or engages in the business of money transmission without first being licensed as required by § 6.2-1929 is guilty of a Class 1 misdemeanor.
+Any person required by this article to have a license who engages in the business of money transmission without first being licensed as required by § 6.2-1929 is guilty of a Class 1 misdemeanor.